 Adapted from the National Center for Home Food Preservation web site.

 Like this recipe?
-Try my best salsa recipe.
+Try my other favorite salsa recipes for canning.

 Follow my canning and preserving board on Pinterest.